-When he received notices from the Safety Camera Partnership Unit about prosecution for speeding offences, Simmons downloaded a series of letters from the internet designed to help motorists unlawfully escape prosecution.
+After getting notices from the Safety Camera Partnership Unit about prosecution for speeding offences, Simmons downloaded letters designed to help motorists unlawfully escape prosecution.

 There are many lawful ways of avoiding a conviction or a driving ban for speeding offences.
-But if your strategy involves lying in any way, however, you are not just risking your driving licence, you are risking your liberty.
+But if your strategy involves lying in any way, you're risking your liberty.

 Lawyer and legal blogger Jeanette Miller is managing director at motoring law specialists Geoffrey Miller Solicitors.